Sacred Kumano Kodo

 That evening at the guesthouse, I found out that Kōzan-ji was the Mecca of the martial arts’ world, as Morihei Ueshiba, the founder of aikido, has been buried there.
 He was born in Tanabe and one of his last disciples still live and train at the Kozan-ji temple.
 Maybe he was the monk meditating in the sun…

 From Totsukawa to Hongu, on the Kohechi Route

 From all the paths and trails accessible from Tanabe, I decided to take the biggest challenge and do the Totsukawa-Yagio section.
 A 11 km trail climbing from 100m near the Totsukawa onsen up to 1100m at Hatenashi Toge Pass and descending back to 100m in the valley of the Totsukawa river.

 All good, except one thing: taking into consideration the bus transfers and schedules, I had no more than 3h20 for the entire hike.
 The brochures time estimations were rather around 5.5h necessary for this walk.

-I didn't meet any people at all on this trail.
+I didn’t meet any people at all.
 I was hiking alone in paradise.

 ©Madalina Diaconescu 2017